a-jaxell/Exercises/src/main/java/org/Labb3/README.md

 * get all categories that have 1 products linked
     * use streams to filter on product category and return them as a list
 * get all products in a category
+  * Create function to check enum if an input string is a part of it, have it return boolean implement that function in a method on Warehouse to return amount of products in the given enum If it returns false, return no such category.
   * Map categories with .count() of products in that category
 * get a Map that has initial letters as key and amount of products as value
 * get all products with max rating, created this month, and sorted by date descending.